P219-C/G2-project-2_ETL_UWADA/README.md

 **We have performed ETL in three steps**:

 **_Extraction_**:
-The data was web scraped from a public platforms *The Billboard*, *The Spotify* and formatted as .cvs files.
+Billboard’s Hot 100 song data scrapped from the website.
+Further data from the songs extracted from Spotify (for Developers) website through multiple API calls.

 **_Transformation_**:
-Python has been used as the tool for transformation of datasets using the Pandas Library.
+Python used as the tool for transformation of datasets using the Pandas Library.

 **_Loading_**:
-Relational database PostgressSQL has been used to load the data.
+Cleaned data loaded onto relational database PostgreSQL.

 ## ERD and Data Dictionary